dduan/DrString/Documentation/GettingStarted.md

 For macOS and Ubuntu Bionic/Focal, you can download a package from a release.
 After unarchiving the package, the `drstring` binary should run without problems.

-Make sure all content of the archive stay in the same relative location when you move them.
+For Ubuntu, Make sure all content of the archive stay in the same relative location when you move them.
 For example, if you move the executable to `FOO/bin/drstring`, the content in `lib/*` should be in `FOO/lib`.

-Note: if a parent process who calls `drstring` set the environment variable `LD_LIBRARY_PATH` on Linux, it may affect its successful execution.
+If a parent process who calls `drstring` set the environment variable `LD_LIBRARY_PATH` on Linux, it may affect its successful execution.
 You must set `LD_LIBRARY_PATH` to the `lib` directory distributed with `drstring` in its execution environment to restore its functionality.